social-protocols/dri-in-polis/docs/permuted-preferences.md

 We estimate the distribution of DRI values under the null hypothesis using a permutation test in which individuals preferences are randomly shuffled.
 This shuffling renders considerations-rankings and preference-rankings statistically independent while preserving the overall distribution of ISA values.
 We then calculate DRI using the standard methodology.

 Repeating this permutation process 10,000 times gives us an estimate of the null distribution of DRI values.
-We then calculate a 99% range for each case, and compare it to the actual DRI or DRI delta to obtain a two-sided p-value.
+We then calculate a 99% null interval for each case, and compare it to the actual DRI or DRI delta to obtain a two-sided p-value.

 ## 4. Results

 ### 4.1 Overall Results

 The results are summarized in the figure below.
-For each case and each stage (pre-, post-, and delta), the mean and 99% range of the null distribution are shown in black, and actual DRI values are shown in blue.
+For each case and each stage (pre-, post-, and delta), the mean and 99% null interval of the null distribution are shown in black, and actual DRI values are shown in blue.
 Cases where actual DRI or delta falls outside the 99% null interval are shown in green.

 ![Chart of Overall Results](../published-output/permuted-preferences/dri-comparison-permuted-preferences-standard.png)